Financial Ratio

 Current Ratio

 The current ratio is a liquidity ratio that measures a company's ability to pay its short-term obligations.
 It is calculated by dividing current assets by current liabilities.
-A higher current ratio indicates a greater ability to cover short-term debts and suggests a more financially stable position.
+A ratio above 1.0 indicates the company has more current assets than current liabilities, suggesting it can meet its short-term debts.

 Debt-to-Equity Ratio

 The debt-to-equity ratio measures the proportion of debt and equity financing in a company's capital structure.
 It is calculated by dividing total debt by shareholders' equity.
-This ratio provides insights into a company's leverage and financial risk.
-A higher ratio indicates higher reliance on debt financing.
+A higher ratio indicates greater reliance on debt financing and potentially higher financial risk.